tamerakdeniz/tamerakdeniz/README.md

 - Figma and Photoshop enhancements

-- Currently learning JavaScript, Python and many other! <br>
+- Currently learning Python, FastAPI and many other! <br>

 - New generation to make a difference - original | Personal - Corporate website, illustration, logo and graphic designer<br>
 </td></tr></table>